-As of April 30, 2018 and 2017, we had a backlog of orders for firearms totaling \$96.1 million and \$96.4 million, respectively.
-We had a backlog of orders for our outdoor products and accessories totaling \$14.3 million and \$12.5 million as of April 30, 2018 and 2017, respectively.
+As of April 30, 2019 and 2018, we had a backlog of orders for firearms totaling \$39.2 million and \$96.1 million, respectively.
+The decrease in firearms order backlog from the prior fiscal year was primarily because of the normalization of channel inventories and the timing of order fulfillment.
+We had a backlog of orders for our outdoor products and accessories totaling \$12.7 million and \$14.3 million as of April 30, 2019 and 2018, respectively.
 Our backlog consists of orders for which purchase orders have been received and which are generally scheduled for shipment within six months and subject to capacity constraints.
-We allow orders received that have not yet shipped to be cancelled, therefore, our backlog may not be indicative of future sales.
+We allow orders received that have not yet shipped to be cancelled; therefore, our backlog may not be indicative of future sales.